sc3/sc3/README.md

-Jimmie and Sabine,

-I've been throwing the Supeme Chi-Town Coding Crew name around for a while now and I'd like to formalize it a bit, in the vein of Open City Apps (http://opencityapps.org) but with a community governance structure inspired by our work at FreeGeek Chicago.
-And I'd like to invite the two of you to become the first official members.

-Are you coming to Hack Night tomorrow?
-If so, we can talk about it then.
-For now, some rambling thoughts which I'll turn into a github repo:

 # What is Supreme Chi-Town Coding Crew?

 Supreme Chi-Town Coding Crew (SC3) are volunteer developers that educates a diverse group of Chicagoans in practical software development skills and collaboratively develops useful web applications and sites.